Traits in Emerging Endosymbiosis for Manipulating Host Cell (INCELL)

 Researchers:

-We have identified a new type of endosymbiotic interaction between Methylobacterium extorquens DSM13060 and Scots pine (Pinus sylvestris L.).
+We have identified a new type of endosymbiotic interaction between Methylobacterium extorquens DSM13060, Pseudomonas synxantha DSM13080 and Scots pine (Pinus sylvestris L.).
 Methylobacterium spp. are the most dominant endosymbiotic species in the cells of meristematic bud tissues of Scots pine.

 These bacteria colonize pine seedlings through rhizobia-like mechanisms and increase host growth to the same extent as mycorrhizal fungi.
-Once inside pine cells, they aggregate around the nucleus and can directly interfere with pine metabolism.
-We elucidate these mechanisms by generating deletion mutants of specific genes, and by tracing compound transfer between the organisms.
+Once inside plant cells, they aggregate around the nucleus and directly interfere with pine metabolism.
+We elucidate these mechanisms by generating deletion mutants of specific genes and by tracing compound transfer between the organisms.
 The research will produce essential information on a novel symbiosis by elucidating mechanisms of manipulating host cells by intracellular bacteria.
-The study has potential to identify new targets for intracellular pathogens.
+Our aim is to develop new types of biofertilizers for agriculture.

 RNA analysis with bioanalyzer